IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## Consistency Checking

 As namespaces are essentially strings, the type system doesn't inherently ensure the consistency of namespaces.
-To address this concern, we have incorporated consistency check functionality into the trace-dispatcher.
+To address this concern, we have incorporated consistency check functionality into `trace-dispatcher`.
 Within the node, you can invoke the following procedure from the `Cardano.Node.Tracing.Consistency` module.
-It returns an array of Text, and an empty list indicates that everything is in order.
+It returns an array of `Text`, an empty list indicating that everything is in order.

 ```haskell
 -- | Check the configuration in the given file.